causecode/static-content/README.md

 ### Use of Blog Feature

-- Create Blog with the help of CRUD screens.
+- Create `Blog` with the help of CRUD screens.
-- Blog provides comment end point , Use comment and nested comment tagLib for rendering comments as follows:
+- `Blog` provides comment end point , Use `Comment` and nested comment tagLib for rendering comments as follows:
 ```
 <content:comment commentInstance="{commentInstance}" />
 <content:nestedComment commentInstance="{commentInstance}" />